 Genomic vs. conventional selection

 Implementing genomic selection by optimizing the investment in phenotyping and genotyping increased genetic gain compared to the conventional selection.
-With an initial training population of 10,000 cows, all genomic scenarios outperformed the conventional scenario, mainly due to reduced generation interval in sire selection.
+With an initial training population of 10,000 cows, all genomic scenarios outperformed the conventional scenario, mainly due to reduced generation interval in sire selection paths.
 This is in agreement with previous modelling and real data studies.
 Modelling studies showed increased genetic gain with genomic selection due to reduced generation interval compared to progeny test, despite reduced selection accuracy [2, 3, 20].
 Studies with real data confirmed that the main driver of genetic gain with genomic selection is the reduced generation interval in sires of sires and sires of dams paths.
-In the US Holstein population, generation interval recently decreased between 25% and 50% compared to the conventional selection [21].
+In the US Holstein population, these generation intervals recently decreased between 25% and 50% compared to the conventional selection [21].
 Van Grevenhof et al. [13] computed a break-even size of a training population to achieve a comparable response with genomic to conventional selection.
 They showed, that if the generation interval is not reduced and the number of phenotypes is limited, genomic selection cannot compete with conventional selection.
-But when generation interval is halved, a training population with ~2,000 or ~3,500 individuals gives comparable response as conventional selection based on own performance or ten progeny per sire at an intermediate heritability.
+But when generation interval is halved, a training population with ~2,000 individuals based on own performance or ~3,500 individuals based on ten progeny per sire gives comparable response as conventional selection for a trait with intermediate heritability.
 While the assumption of an available initial training population might not be realistic for some populations, it can be achieved through international collaboration [22].

-The genomic scenarios had higher genetic gain also because the reduced number of phenotype records did not proportionally reduce accuracy.
-While genomic scenarios only slightly decreased sire selection accuracy, they increased dam selection accuracy.
+The genomic scenarios had higher genetic gain also because the reduced number of phenotype records did not proportionally reduce selection accuracy.
+While genomic scenarios only slightly decreased sire selection accuracy, they increased cow and dam selection accuracy.
 We discuss this in details below.

 Another major advantage of the genomic scenarios was increased intensity of sire selection.
 A costly and lengthy progeny-testing limits the number of tested sires in conventional selection.
-Genomic selection significantly reduces the cost of testing [2] and thus increases the number of tested sires.
+Genomic selection significantly reduces the cost of testing [2] and thus allows for testing more sires.
 In US Holstein population, genomic selection improved the selection differential for all traits, particularly for traits with low heritability, such as health and fertility [21].

 Increasing the investment into genotyping

 Genetic gain increased with increased investment into genotyping.
-This was mainly due to higher intensity of sire selection.
-A larger investment into genotyping allowed us to male candidates while selecting the same number.
-We can see this as increasing investment into genotyping did not affect the generation interval nor accuracy of sire selection.
-Investing more into genotyping also allowed for increased update and total size of the training population, which assisted in achieving genetic gain.
+This was mainly due to higher intensity of sire selection, since more resources for genotyping allowed us to test more male candidates while selecting the same number.
+We can see this as increasing the investment into genotyping did not affect the generation interval nor accuracy of sire selection.
+A larger investment into genotyping also allowed for increased update and total size of the training population, which assisted in achieving genetic gain.
 This is in agreement with Thomasen et al. [23] who showed that adding more cows yearly to the training population increases genetic gain.
-In our simulation a larger training population mainly increased accuracy of female candidates.
-The benefit of this was not large, since the intensity of selection in females was low.
-However, there is potential for this benefit to be larger with sexed semen and embryo transfer.
+In our simulation a larger training population mainly increased accuracy of female candidates and cows.